Bizcocho: Mexico

 In Mexico, bizcocho is commonly used as a synonym for pan dulce.
 It can also be used as a flirtatious compliment to a good looking woman or, less commonly, a handsome man ("Goodbye, bizcocho!").
 In some parts, however, it is a very vulgar term, referring to a person's genitals (mainly female) and not used in polite company.

 Uruguay

 Bizcochos are one of the most intrinsic traditions of the Uruguayan culture.
 They are the inseparable "companions" of mate, coffee, café con leche, or tea for breakfast or the merienda (afternoon tea).
 They are also common in meetings with friends, especially those taking place in parks, squares, beaches or along the coastline in ramblas (an avenue bordering the coast with pedestrian areas on each side) such as the ones in Montevideo.

 Bizcochos are sold not only at panaderías (bakeries), but also at specialized shops called bizcocherías.

 Puerto Rico (U.S.)

 Any type of cake, unless otherwise having a specific name (example: tres leches), is termed a bizcocho.

+Argentina

+In Argentina they call "Facturas" to pastries similar to the ones sold in Uruguay.
+They also have them with mate and at the moments through out the day.